 Air-con–loving Singaporeans are notorious for never walking anywhere.
 With accessible taxis, a meticulous metro, and hundreds of subterranean and sky-scraping food courts and retail spaces, there’s much to do without breaking a sweat.
 But a tropical and dynamic outdoor world begs to be explored.
-Locations just off of Orchard Road make Four Seasons Hotel Singapore and The Regent Singapore, A Four Seasons Hotel ideal places from which to set out on foot.
+Locations just off of Orchard Road makes Four Seasons Hotel Singapore an ideal place from which to set out on foot.
 Discover parks, restaurants, historic neighbourhoods and boutiques along the way.

 Photography Chinarius / Thinkstock